(Updated: August 29, 2017)

 - FORNSAT - NSA's Global Access Operations (GAO) division

-Besides the collection capabilities shown in this map, NSA also collects data through spy planes and satellites (called Overhead Collection) and a range of tactical collection systems used to support military operations.
+Besides the collection capabilities shown in this map, NSA also collects data through a range of tactical collection systems that support military operations, as well as through drones, planes and satellites (called Overhead Collection).
+Ground stations for spy satellites are at Menwith Hill in the UK and in Pine Gap in Australia.

 > See for example: The equipment aboard an EP-3E electronic surveillance plane